 Escape: When Particles Leave the Simulation

-The Escape boundary condition is used when you want particles to leave your simulation domain completely.
+The Escape boundary condition is used when particles leave the simulation domain completely.
 Think of it like an open window in a room.
-If a dust particle flies out the window, you don’t need to track it anymore.
-It’s gone.
+If a dust particle flies out the window, it does not need to be tracked anymore.
+When a particle hits an Escape boundary, all calculations for that specific particle are stopped.
+The trajectory is terminated, and the particle is marked as “escaped” in the final report.
+Its mass is fully removed from the domain.

 Figure 5: The ‘Escape’ condition allows the particle to pass through the boundary and exit the simulation domain, which is different from ‘Reflect’ or ‘Trap’.